Welcome to our CaringBridge site. It has been created to keep friends and family updated about our loved one.

 Lauren was born with a genetic disorder called Neurofibromatosis Type I. NF1 is an autosomal dominant genetic disorder which causes tumors to grow along nerves and can affect the development of non nervous tissues such as bones and skin.
 It causes tumors to grow anywhere on or in the body and may lead to developmental abnormalities.
 It is the most common neurological disorder caused by a single gene, affecting one in every 4,000 births.

 As a result of NF, Lauren developed brain tumors, bilateral optic and hypothalamic gliomas, just before her second birthday.
 She had been on chemotherapy for about four years, with periods of progression and stability, and development of a new lesion in her brain stem, when she developed Evan's Syndrome, a rare blood disorder in which the body makes antibodies that destroy red cells, platelets and white blood cells.
 Her chemotherapy for the brain tumors had to be discountinued, and a different chemotherapy coupled with synthetic steroids was introduced to try and control the blood disorder.
 In the meantime, vision in her "good" eye had deteriorated.
 She started back on a new chemotherapy regimin in the fall of 2004.
 It kept her stable until January 2006 at which time scans showed that one of her tumors more than doubled in size.
 She was enrolled in a Phase I clinical trial of Lenalidomide from Jan.
 2006 until March 2007, at which time she developed lesions in her cerebrum and had to discontinue.
 In March 2008 she was diagnosed with malignant peripheral nerve sheath tumor, an aggressive soft tissue sarcoma.
 She had surgeries on March 11 and 14th to remove the tumor and completed 7 weeks of radiation.
 In June 2008, she was diagnosed with severe Moya Moya disease, a progressive narrowing of the blood vessels that feed the brain, after having two strokes.
 She had a double craniotomy with a procedure called pial synangiosis at Children's Hospital of Boston in August, 2008 to try and revascularize her brain.
 Since then, she had a bout of Rotavirus that led to another stroke, and recovery has been frustratingly slow.
 This was complicated by speech and swallowing problems, and then progressive weakness in her eyes and face.
 In July 2011, she was diagnosed with Myasthenia Gravis, and started medication to try and help with the muscle weakness and exhaustion.
+She was hospitalized for an extended period in March 2012 in myasthenic crisis, and after much intervention, was sent home on high dose steroids, which she continues to take.
+She developed multiple thyroid nodules which have caused hyperthyroidism, as well as hypertension requiring medication.

 Like so many children battling brain tumors, both the disease and the side effects of treatment have taken their toll on Lauren.
 She is blind in one eye, and has visual deficits in the other.
 Her endocrine functions have been affected, requiring treatment, and chemotherapy has damaged some of the nerves in her extremities requiring leg braces.
 Her permanent teeth are falling out because the chemo caused her teeth to develop with no roots.
 She has endured surgeries, needle sticks, port flushes, bone marrow biopsies, blood transfusions, chemotherapy infusions, radiation, long hospital stays, physical, occupational and speech therapies, and too many doctors visits to count.